 Our Board of Trustees is responsible for the overall control and strategic direction of the organisation.
 They meet regularly to discuss, decide and review our strategies and policies and receive reports and updates from our senior management team.
 They ensure that we comply with all of the required legal and regulatory requirements.
 Our trustees work for us voluntarily to make sure we’re doing all we can to end domestic abuse and all forms of violence against women and children.

-- Jessica Taylor is an organisational development consultant in England and Wales who has 15 years’ experience of developing, delivering, managing and capacity building a range of services for people whose lives have been impacted by domestic violence, sexual violence, and offending behaviour at an operational and strategic level.
+Jessica Taylor (Vice Chair) is an organisational development consultant, safeguarding and charity governance expert, and works across the UK and internationally on a range of equality and social justice projects.
+Jess also has 16 years’ experience of developing, delivering, managing and capacity building a range of services for people whose lives have been impacted by domestic violence, sexual violence, and offending behaviour at an operational and strategic level.

 Our staff and volunteers

 Welsh Women’s Aid employs around 50 dedicated staff across Wales, working on membership and engagement, communication, training, policy and public affairs, services development, survivor involvement, business support, and in direct services.
 We also have regular volunteers who work at our direct services.

 Sara Kirkpatrick joined Welsh Women’s Aid as CEO in April 2020.

 Formerly Research & Development Manager at Respect, the UK membership organisation for work with domestic violence perpetrators, male victims and young people.
 In that role, Sara supported member organisations to deliver interventions with perpetrators of domestic violence and abuse, as well as leading on research and service development across the UK.